School of Communication

 USC Annenberg alumni fill top posts in the communication and media industries, and remain an invaluable resource to students and faculty.
 USC Annenberg's more than 100 faculty members have been recognized in diverse fields, and their expertise challenges students to become communication leaders.

 Willow Bay, MBA, Dean, Walter H. Annenberg Chair in Communication, Professor of Journalism

-Emily Cavalcanti, MA, Associate Dean for Communication & Marketing
+Emily Cavalcanti, MA, Associate Dean for Communication and Marketing

 Allyson Hill, MA, Associate Dean, Admissions

 Lynn Carol Miller, PhD, Associate Dean, Research, Professor of Communication

 Gordon Stables, PhD, Director, School of Journalism, Clinical Professor of Communication